 Check Your Travel Documents III – Although most countries that you would consider visiting for an international vacation no longer require visas, some – particularly Australia – still do, so be sure to include the three or four weeks’ time it’ll take to get the visa in your travel planning.
 Many – perhaps most – of the countries that you might have to visit for business require visas too, so make sure you have that cleared up before you travel, ‘cos getting stuck at passport control in Azerbaijan simply can’t be any fun!
 See this site for a complete country-by-country breakdown.

 Check Your Travel Documents IV – Most countries will allow you to drive in their country using your US driver’s license.
 However, some countries might have some additional requirements you might not be aware of.
-When I went to Germany in 1991, the law at that time said that you could not rent a car unless you’d been a licensed driver for four years.
-I was 20 and had, in fact, been driving for the required four years… but I’d also gotten my license renewed several months before the trip, and the “issued date” was from March of that year.
-From the rental agency’s point-of-view I had only been driving for eight months.
-So I was not allowed to rent the car at first!
+When I went to Germany in 1991, the law at that time said that you must have been a licensed driver for four years before you could rent a car.
+I was 20 at the time and had, in fact, been driving for the required four years… but I had also gotten my license renewed a few months before the trip.
+Because my license had an “issued date” of less than a year, from the rental car agent’s point-of-view I had only had my license for nine months.
+So I was at first not allowed to rent the car at first!
 After twenty minutes of animated discussion with the agent (and his boss, and a phone call to his boss), we were finally allowed to get the car.
-Of course, the law might have changed since then, but the point of the story still applies: make sure you know as much as possible before you leave, and be sure to ask your travel agent as many questions as you can think of, or consult as many travel websites as possible.
+Of course, the law might have changed since then, but the point of the story still applies: make sure you know as much as possible before you leave, and be sure to ask your travel agent as many questions as you can think of, or consult as many travel websites as possible!

-See If Upgrades Are Available – For my last London trip, I was able to buy two transatlantic first class upgrades off eBay for $50.
-Aside from the obvious perks – better food, better seats, better entertainment options, being called “Mr. Cofer” instead of “hey you” – you might find that flying first class has other advantages as well.
-Most airlines tag first class passengers’ luggage with special “priority” tags, which means that your bags will be the first off the plane when you land.
-US Air in particular gives out “Fast Track” coupons to all first class passengers flying into Gatwick airport that allow them to jump to the front of the passport control line; this certainly beats waiting in line for an hour just to get your passport stamped.
-First Class also gets you free access to US AIr’s Gatwick lounge, where I had a welcome shower while the missus enjoyed free muffins, Diet Cokes and yogurt.
+See If Upgrades Are Available – I was able to buy two transatlantic first class upgrades for $50 off eBay for my last London trip.
+Aside from the obvious perks – better food, comfy reclining seats, on-demand movies and being called “Mr. Cofer” instead of “hey you” – you might find that flying first class has other advantages as well.
+Most airlines tag first class passengers’ luggage with a special “priority” tag, which means that your bags will be the first off the plane when you land – so there’s no waiting at baggage claim!
+US Air in particular gives out “fast track” coupons to all first class passengers flying into Gatwick airport that allow them to jump to the front of the passport control line; that sure as hell beat waiting in line for a half hour just to get my passport stamped.
+First Class also gets you free access to Gatwick’s first class lounge, where I had the most welcome shower of my life while the missus enjoyed free muffins, Diet Cokes and yogurt.
 For a measly $25 per ticket, it would have been stupid not to buy them!
 Note that not every airline uses vouchers for upgrades.
 Also, take some time to read up on which vouchers can be used with your class of airline ticket; I had to buy “Space Available” upgrades because the “Space Positive” ones (which can be redeemed as soon as you book your ticket) only work with “full fare” tickets.
 I might also be worth your while to contact friends or family members that are frequent fliers.
 They might be able to transfer you enough frequent flier points for upgrades.

 Consider Escorted Tours – I was born in 1971.
 To people of my generation, “escorted tours” are something that only senior citizens and high school French clubs go on.
-And while I’m still not a fan of escorted vacations, I’ve come to the realization that escorted day tours might actually be a good thing.
+And while I’m still not a fan of completely escorted tours, I’ve come to the realization that escorted day tours might actually be a good thing.
 Consider this: on my three trips to London, I’ve wanted to take a day trip down to Portsmouth to see the historical ships and museums there.
 It’s not expensive to go, but actually figuring out how to get to Portsmouth requires a master’s degree in logistics.
-Trains leave from several stations in London.
-Some trains only run on certain days.
-Some trains are “express” trains that only make a couple of stops, while others take several hours to get to Portsmouth because they make so many stops along the way.
-So if you miss Monday’s 8:05am express from Waterloo station, you’ve got to either hightail it to Victoria to make the 8:35 (which takes two hours longer ‘cos it makes many stops), or you have to wait until Wednesday and try Waterloo again.
+Trains leave from several train stations in London, and some trains only run on certain days.
+Some trains are “express” trains that only make a couple of stops; others take several hours to get to Portsmouth because they make so many stops along the way.
+So if you miss Monday’s 8:05am express train from Waterloo station, you’ve got to either hightail it to Victoria to make the 8:35 (which takes two hours longer ‘cos it makes many stops along the way), or you have to wait until Wednesday and try Waterloo again.
 Oh, and you have to repeat this entire process to get back to London!
 On my last trip, I saw an ad for a tour company that does bus tours to Portsmouth from Waterloo station; all you have to do is be there at 8am and they handle the rest.
 And for only £35 per person (including admission to the museum), it’s cheaper than doing it yourself, too!

 Pack Half – If you’re a chronic over-packer, try this: before putting your clothes into your suitcase, lay them out on the floor or the bed.
 Now put half of them back in the closet.
 Seriously.
 You almost certainly won’t need the clothes you put back, plus you can always visit a laundromat or use the hotel’s overpriced laundry service, or you can simply buy a new pair of boxers or socks when you get to your destination if needed.